-The 2018 map for Oxfam Trailwalker Sydney is available below.
+Download the 2019 map book for Oxfam Trailwalker Sydney here!

-The 2018 trail features the well-known Great North Walk and the Harbour to Hawkesbury Walking Track in the beautiful bushland of northern Sydney.
-Check out the map below for the 2017 trail overview, featuring the 50km route for the second year.
+The 2019 trail features the well-known Great North Walk and the Harbour to Hawkesbury Walking Track in the beautiful bushland of northern Sydney.

 Don’t get too comfortable — it’s certainly not all downhill to the Harbour!
 The trail has many twists, turns, ascents and descents along the rugged bush tracks of the Mt Ku-ring-gai, Bobbin Head, Sphinx, and Warrimoo trails before reaching Garigal National Park.
 It then traverses the Harbour to Hawkesbury Walking Track (in reverse) as it follows Middle Harbour Creek.
 The trail offers numerous stunning views, which become more spectacular as you leave Davidson Park and make your way to the Finish line.
 The last section follows the Spit to Manly walk, with stunning views high above Sydney Harbour, before the triumphant finish at Tania Park.

 Checkpoints on the Sydney trail